Dr Magdalini Pipini

 Lecturer in Criminology

-Dr Magdalini Pipini is a Lecturer in Criminology at Plymouth University, undertaking applied research and an international knowledge exchange role.
+Dr Magdalini Pipini is a Lecturer in Criminology at the University of Plymouth, undertaking applied research and an international knowledge exchange role.
 She is a Fellow of the HEA, and her scholarly work draws upon a number of socio-political and criminological fields of social justice.
 Magdalini’s research interests sit at the nexus amongst digital cultures, online football violence and the emergence of contemporary ultra-cultures.
 In the last few years, Magdalini has published along world leading authors on football studies and sociology, achieved an MBA, and led the strategic and operational management of several criminology courses.

 Roles on external bodies